Hirosaki Castle 弘前城

 Hirosaki Cherry Blossom Festival

-With 2,600 cherry trees, petal-filled moats, rowboats for rent, picnic areas, night lighting and thousands of revelers, as well as Hirosaki Castle as the backdrop, it's easy to see why Hirosaki Park is considered one of Japan's best cherry blossom spots.
+With around 2,600 cherry trees, petal-filled moats, rowboats for rent, picnic areas, night lighting and thousands of revelers, as well as Hirosaki Castle as the backdrop, it's easy to see why Hirosaki Park is considered one of Japan's best cherry blossom spots.

 Hirosaki Neputa Matsuri